Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 Sample 4-Week Plan For Establishing Sovereignty

-Read Chapter 1 now.
+Read Chapter 1 first.

 It opens with a gecko.
 It ends with a question you won't be able to stop thinking about.